Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 Yet hoaxes, conspiracy theories and attempts to rewrite history persist, blurring the public’s understanding of what really happened in the most sustained attack on the seat of American democracy since the United States. war of 1812.

-By excusing the responsibility of former President Donald Trump, downplaying mob violence, and martyring rioters, the insurgency lies are meant to deflect responsibility from January 6 while supporting Trump’s baseless claims about the free and fair 2020 elections which he lost.
+By excusing former President Donald Trump of any responsibility, downplaying mob violence, and martyring rioters, the insurgency lies are meant to deflect the January 6 blame while supporting Trump’s baseless claims about the free and fair 2020 elections which he lost.

 Spread by politicians, broadcast by cable news experts and amplified by social media, the lies are a stark reminder of how many Americans may no longer trust their own institutions or their own eyes.